flipoyo/MOLONARI1D/README.md

 The ecosystem is dedicated to the monitoring of water and heat exchanges in riverbed.
 It includes monitoring devices and two softwares under the EPLv2.0 license.

-One software **PyHeatMy** is dedicated to the inference of water and energy fluxes from the data acquired by the monitoring systems.
+One software **pyheatmy** is dedicated to the inference of water and energy fluxes from the data acquired by the monitoring systems.
 It implements an MCMC approach taht infers the physical properties of a 1D column of a riverbed forced by hydraulic head difference between the top and the bottom of the column, as well as the associated temperatures.
 The energy of each MCMC iteration is calculated based on the RMSE between simulated and monitored temperatures at three depths of the porous medium column.
 For more information, please see the associated folder in the current repository.

-The other software **Molonaviz** is a GUI that allows for the management of the monitoring devices as "labs", the monitoring data of "sampling points", as the interpretation of the data with **PyHeatMy**.
+The other software **molonaviz** is a GUI that allows for the management of the monitoring devices as "labs", the monitoring data of "sampling points", as the interpretation of the data with **pyheatmy**.
 It is designed in a frontend and backend programs that interacts with each other.
 The frontend uses the Qt library in python, and the backend handles a SQL database. **WARNING**: Molonaviz requires python 3.10 at least.
 Always secure your python version operating in a virtual python environment (see below).

 ## Contributors